jameshughes89/cs101/source/topic5b.rst

         :param num_kms: Number of kms the renter drove in total
         :return: The number of kms over 100 they went (return 0 if it's less than 100)
         '''

         # Calculate the number of kms traveled per day.
         kms_per_day = average_kms_per_day(num_days, num_kms)

-        # If the average kms traveled is above 100, return how much above we are
+        # If the average kms traveled is above 100,
+        # return how much above
         if kms_per_day  > 100:
             return kms_per_day - 100
-        # otherwise, return 0
         else:
             return 0